pdromnt/tou_decomp/README.md

 ## What works so far

 Nothing.
-The code I got is essentialy heavily decompiling things with Ghidra and having Gemini help me witht he hardest parts.
+The code I got is essentialy heavily decompiling things with Ghidra and having Gemini help me with the hardest parts.
 Consider it like the scaffolding of what should be the game, I didn't even get the menus showing yet.

 ## Objective